Background image

 Riley debuted on the Australian senior canoe sprint team in the same year and went on to make his Olympic debut the following year at Rio 2016.

 Riley and Jordan put themselves on the Rio radar when they won the first Grand Prix regatta of the 2016 season.
-The duo defeated 2015 World Championships silver medallists and mentor, Tame and triple Olympian, Ken Wallace.
+The duo defeated 2015 World Championships Australian silver medallists and mentor, Tame and triple Olympian, Ken Wallace.

-At Rio 2016, Riley teamed up with Wallace, Jordan and Jacob Clear in the K4 1000m.
+At Rio 2016, Riley teamed up with Ken, Jordan and Jacob Clear in the K4 1000m.
 The crew went down fighting in the final to finish fourth behind Germany, Slovakia and the Czech Republic.

 The same year, Riley and Jordan also won K2 1000 bronze at the Under 23 World Championships.

-In 2019, Riley won gold in the K4 500 at his final Under 23 World Championships and went on to finish fifth in the men's K2 1000 together with Wood at the World Championships, securing Australia an Olympic quota spot in the process.
+In 2019, Riley won gold in the K4 500 at his final Under 23 World Championships and went on to finish fifth in the men's K2 1000 together with Jordan at the World Championships, securing Australia an Olympic quota spot in the process.

 “I think it was really good for me to be out of that environment for a year, get back to working, enjoying life and come back to the sport with a fresh mindset of being really grateful of what we’re able to do every single day,” Riley said.